-In Seattle, Gee works alongside the athletic training staff to conduct comprehensive and rigorous rehabilitation programs for players returning from injured reserve and/or the interteam’s physically unable to perform list.
+In Seattle, Gee works alongside the athletic training staff to conduct comprehensive and rigorous rehabilitation programs for players returning from injured reserve and/or the team’s physically unable to perform list.

-Last season, he worked with a trio of defensive backs to aid their return to the field.
-Cornerbacks Jeremy Lane (groin) and Tharold Simon (foot) returned from their injuries to compete in a deep secondary unit during the team’s run to Super Bowl XLIX, while safety Eric Pinkins (foot) returns this offseason.
+In 2014, he worked with defensive backs Jeremy Lane (groin) and Tharold Simon (foot) to return from their injuries to compete in a deep secondary unit during the team’s run to Super Bowl XLIX.

 In 2011, wide receiver Deon Butler, who suffered a broken leg, and cornerback Roy Lewis, who underwent knee surgery returned from the physically unable to perform list during the season to be productive backups.
 Gee followed this success with another rehabilitation program for cornerback Walter Thurmond in 2012, aiding him in his return to the playing field from multiple lower leg injuries.